jtrpinto/CaptureReplayClass/README.md

 ## Setup
 <p>
-First, both Jacareto and SikuliX require Java, so be sure to have JDK/JRE 7 or 8 installed on your computer.
+First, some of the tools require Java, so be sure to have JDK/JRE 7 or 8 installed on your computer.
 You can get it from http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html.
 </p>

 ### Badboy